 Fill your sink half full and make sure you are not wearing your best clothes.
 Before forcing down on the plunger, ensure that there is sufficient water in it (not just air) as you will use the water pressure to clear the clog.

-Place the plunger completely over the sink hole and press down slowly but firmly.
-Repeat if you notice that water has begun to drain slowly.
+Place the toilet plunger completely over the clogged sink drain hole and press down slowly but firmly.
+Repeat if you notice that the water has begun to drain slowly.
 If it drains away quickly you have successfully cleared the blockage.

 2. Coat Hanger

 Straighten out a wire coat hanger and bend one end over to create a small hook.
 Work this past the drain cover to remove any hair or gunk.
 Afterwards, run hot water to get everything moving freely again.
 This technique is most effective when the blockage is in the first 5cm – 10cm of the drain.

 If the clog is too deep to unclog with a coat hanger, a plumbing ‘snake’ or ‘auger’ is great at removing stubborn clogs and is particularly effective in dislodging hair and other debris.
 A drain snake is a flexible coil of wire that literally ‘snakes’ through the drain to locate and dislodge the cause of the clogging.